 A flat-leaf Japanese green tea from the region of Shizuoka.
 Contains very little caffeine.
 Gives a sweet liquor with very little astrincency.
 A perfect introduction to Japanese tea.

 The Okabe farmers cooperative offers us this Gyokuro produced following the covered method of cultivation giving it its characteristic taste from shade.

-Our tea packs contain a selection from our bestselling teas.
-Inside: each tea is vacuum packed to retain freshness and to assure authenticity.
-Outside: the box is covered with all the information you need on the tea's origin, the producer profile, a taste description plus the tea's levels of antioxidants and caffeine.
+On the outside, the certified FSC (environmentally friendly sources) cardboard box is covered with all the information you need on the tea's origin, the producer profile, a taste description plus the tea's levels of antioxidants and caffeine.…

 This Corean tea is entirely picked and transformed by hand.
 The result is of a rare complexity: sweet scents of green peas, kombu seaweed and raisins; body dominated by herbal aromas with hints of chestnuts and peat; lightly tart and marine-like finish with fruity and floral undertones.
-A true delight for both mind and body.